Lifestudies.org

 An Intellectual Method of Facing Oneself (1997, 2001, 2006 )

 A collection of essays published in newspapers, magazines, and journals.
-Discussed topics include freedom, sexuallity, death, aging, education, love affairs, history, etc. (This page is under construction)
+Topics discussed include freedom, sexuality, death, aging, education, love affairs, history, etc. (This page is under construction)

 Life Studies for Beginners: A Philosophy for Facing Oneself (2005)

-Introductory lectures on spiritual care for terminally ill patients, the relationship between parents and children, conditional love, painless civilization, feminism, eugenic thought, disability, and so on.
-A handbook for beginners in life studies.
+This book contains introductory lectures on spiritual care for terminally ill patients, the relationship between parents and children, conditional love, a painless civilization, feminism, eugenic thought, disability, and other topics.

 How to Live in a Post-religious Age (1996)